jeffjiang13/campsight/journals/cooper_broderick.md

 Fixed homepage map marker display to display all parks Worked on map display for onClick
 Linked data from cards on mainpage/map to /search

+## 12/1/22

+Updated details page to reflect more information Updated data display of cards on home/search page Fixed previous button on home page displaying null return